tomoasleep/ruboty-openai_chat/README.md

 # Ruboty::OpenAIChat

-[OpenAI](https://openai.com/) responds to given message if any other handler does not matches.
+[OpenAI](https://openai.com/) responds to given message if any other handler does not match.

 This gem uses conversation with an AI assistant like https://beta.openai.com/examples/default-chat as prompt for OpenAI.